 Our results of operations may vary based on the impact of changes in our industry or the global economy on our customers.
 Our results of operations depend in part on demand for information technology and cloud communications.
 In addition, our revenue is dependent on the usage of our products, which in turn is influenced by the scale of business that our customers are conducting.
-To the extent that weak economic conditions, geopolitical developments, such as existing and potential trade wars, and other events outside of our control such as the COVID-19 pandemic, result in a reduced volume of business for, and communications by, our customers and prospective customers, demand for, and use of, our products may decline.
-Furthermore, weak economic conditions may make it more difficult to collect on outstanding accounts receivable.
-Additionally, we generate a portion our revenue from small and medium-sized businesses, which may be affected by economic downturns to a greater extent than enterprises, and typically have more limited financial resources, including capital borrowing capacity, than enterprises.
-If our customers reduce their use of our products, or prospective customers delay adoption or elect not to adopt our products, as a result of a weak economy, this could adversely affect our business, results of operations and financial condition.
+To the extent that weak or volatile economic conditions, including due to the COVID-19 pandemic, labor shortages, supply chain disruptions and inflation, geopolitical developments, such as the war in Ukraine and the implementation of, or changes to or further expansions of, trade sanctions, export restrictions, tariffs, and embargoes, and other events outside of our control, result in a reduced volume of business for, and communications by, our customers and prospective customers, demand for, and use of, our products may decline.
+Furthermore, weak economic conditions may make it more difficult to collect on outstanding accounts receivable and increase our expenses.
+Additionally, we generate a portion of our revenue from small and medium-sized businesses, which may be affected by economic downturns and other adverse macroeconomic conditions to a greater extent than enterprises, and typically have more limited financial resources, including capital borrowing capacity, than enterprises.
+If our customers reduce their use of our products, or prospective customers delay adoption or elect not to adopt our products, as a result of a weak economy or rising inflation and increased costs, this could adversely affect our business, results of operations and financial condition.

-Our business is subject to the risks of pandemics, earthquakes, fire, floods and other natural catastrophic events, and to interruption by man-made problems such as power disruptions, computer viruses, data security breaches or terrorism.
+Our business is subject to the risks of pandemics, earthquakes, fire, floods and other natural catastrophic events, and to interruption by manmade problems such as power disruptions, computer viruses, data security breaches, terrorism or war.

-Our corporate headquarters are located in the San Francisco Bay Area, a region known for seismic activity.
+Our business operations are subject to interruption by natural disasters, flooding, fire, power shortages, pandemics such as COVID-19, terrorism, political unrest, cyber-attacks, geopolitical instability, war, the effects of climate change and other events beyond our control.
+For example, our corporate headquarters are located in the San Francisco Bay Area, a region known for seismic activity.
 A significant natural disaster, such as an earthquake, fire or flood, occurring at our headquarters, at one of our other facilities or where a business partner is located could adversely affect our business, results of operations and financial condition.
 Further, if a natural disaster or man-made problem were to affect our service providers, this could adversely affect the ability of our customers to use our products and platform.
-In addition, natural disasters, pandemics, such as the COVID-19 pandemic, and acts of terrorism could cause disruptions in our or our customers' businesses, national economies or the world economy as a whole.
+Natural disasters, pandemics, such as the COVID-19 pandemic, and geopolitical events, such as the war in Ukraine, could cause disruptions in our or our customers' businesses, national economies or the world economy as a whole.